curtisullerich/wedding/travel.md

 club who manages the range offers paid beginner group lessons at a reasonable price, with equipment included.
 Request a lesson and see more details [here](https://www.bhuarchers.org/).
+- Kayaking or standup paddleboarding at Stevens Creek Reservoir (also in Stevens Creek County Park).
+This is just a few miles from our house, and has rentals available in the summer.
+You can fish and use non-powered watercraft here, but swimming isn't allowed.
+You can park along Stevens Canyon Rd deeper in the canyon and find a spot to splash in the creek, though!
+- There is a [disc golf
+course](https://www.svdgc.org/villa-maria-disc-golf-course) in Stevens Creek County Park too.
+Parking in the lot is $6, but you can park along Stevens Canyon Rd (like [here](https://maps.app.goo.gl/gLxGyMbuzxnDZNue6)) and take the trail in.
 - A hike/bike ride at Alviso Marina County Park where Meishan and Curtis did their first bike ride together.
 There are places to birdwatch and read about local Alviso history. - Outside of the park, there are also some antique